-A third notable change to the firearms laws in Session Law 2013-369 was to the general prohibition on possession of firearms in establishments where alcohol is sold or consumed.
-Now, any person who possesses a Concealed Handgun Carry Permit (or is exempt from obtaining a permit) may possess a handgun is such establishments.
+A third notable change to the firearms laws in 2013 was to the general prohibition on possession of firearms in establishments where alcohol is sold or consumed.
+Any person who possesses a Concealed Handgun Carry Permit (or is exempt from obtaining a permit) may possess a handgun in such establishments.
 However, the prohibitions in Chapter 14, Article 54B of the General Statutes as to posting against concealed carry (N.C.G.S. § 14-159.12 & §14-159.13) and carrying a concealed handgun while consuming alcohol or an illegal controlled substance (N.C.G.S. § 14-415.11(c)) still apply.